benjamingarzon/SeqLearn/README.md

                         Enter configuration file.
   --restart             Remove previous data and start from session 1.
   --demo                Do a demo, no saving.
-  --session SESS_NUM    Run only this session.
-  --fmri                Run in fMRI mode.
+  --session SESSION     Run only this session.
+Incompatible with --restart --fmri                Run in fMRI mode.
 ```